 Are you an expert?
 Apply to contribute here.

-The lace closures allow wearers to adjust the fit accordingly.
-The padded tongues and collars add security and comfort during rides and on casual days.
+The tongues and collars are amply padded to add security and comfort whether during rides or on casual days.
 The sneakers may feel tight during the first few uses, but they quickly adjust to the wearer’s feet once broken in.

-The Vans Atwood has a laidback design that is easy enough to style.
-Some style tips below.
+These Atwood kicks have a laidback design that is easy enough to style.
+Some style tips can be found below.

 - Match your Vans Atwood shoes in navy (Native Indigo/White) with khaki pants and a collared shirt for night outs with the boys.

 - Skinny or distressed jeans paired with a yellow sweater or a casual tee and your Vans Atwood skate shoes in grey (Grey) would be perfect for lazy Sundays.

 - Vans Atwood in a red colorway (Oxblood/White) combined with red pants, a polo shirt, and a tan jacket would give you a preppy look.